mwgabby-li/Mab/ReadMe.md

   * `while`/`otherwise` loop.
     * If the loop condition fails immediately, the `otherwise` clause is executed.
 * `goto`.
+* Lua style: Remove entry point, just execute everything?
+  * Change parser to be a sequence of statements again, do statements in the stages.
+    * Change documentation, too.
+  * More elegant.
+Can remove the hack with globals pre-scanned and make pre-scanning a feature?
+  * What does it mean in a compiled language?
+  * Add the `after`, `block`, and `export` keywords?
+    * What does it mean for a variable to have `block` scope as far as initialization?
+      * Run the code first?
+What about dependencies?
 * Way of returning nothing, for functions that have no return type.
   * `exit` statement?
 * Ability to get size of array, since it's static.